nhielost/obs-midi-mg/README.md

 Adjust the values as necessary for the action(s) in this binding.
 Settings will appear as the form is filled out.
 To use a value from a message, either check the box for the number fields, or select *Use Message Value* in the selection fields.

-*Note 1: At this time, some actions are currently unavailable.
-Future releases of this plugin will implement these actions, and potentially new ones as well*.

-*Note 2: You can use multiple actions in a binding by adding more actions.
+*Note: You can use multiple actions in a binding by adding more actions.
 If this is desired, the behavior of the binding may not be appropriate.
 See [Binding Modes](#binding-modes) for more details*.

 ### Binding Modes